mihailrc/mcribadamus/README.md

 ### Feature: Determine Commodity Symbols and Data Links

-> As a user I will want to know the Chicago Mercentile Exchange symbols for the lean hog futures that I am looking up and the links to Yahoo!
+> As a user I will want to know the Chicago Mercantile Exchange symbols for the lean hog futures that I am looking up and the links to Yahoo!
 Finance that will provide for me JSON data for those futures.

 - Construct CME symbols
 - Construct Yahoo!
 Finance JSON links